Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials: A Brief Review on Integrable Spin Systems in 2 + 1 Dimensions

-It is one of the (2+1)-dimensional integrable extensions of the nonlinear Schr\"odinger equation (NSE)
+It is one of the (2 + 1)-dimensional integrable extensions of the nonlinear Schr\"odinger equation (NSE)

-Different properties of the Ishimori and Davey-Stewartson equations are well studied in the literature \cite{ishimori,ablowitz,myrzakulov-2122}.
-Also we can recall that between the HFE (\ref{2.10}) and NSE (\ref{2.13}) takes place the Lakshmanan and gauge equivalence \cite{royal,lakshmanan77,takhtajan}.
+Different properties of the Ishimori and Davey--Stewartson equations are well studied in the literature \cite{ishimori,ablowitz,myrzakulov-2122}.
+Furthermore, we can recall that between the HFE (\ref{2.10}) and NSE (\ref{2.13}), the Lakshmanan and gauge equivalence takes place \cite{royal,lakshmanan77,takhtajan}.

+{Both Ishimori and D-S equations admit Lax pairs and, so, are linearizable.
+They admit a zero-curvature representation and, so, are integrable in the Lax sense. } {The Riemann--Hilbert problems associated with the linear eigenvalue problems have been analyzed \cite{K2, Fokas} to solve the initial value problems for appropriate boundary conditions.} { The resulting solutions in the form of solitons, exponentially-localized dromions, \emph{etc.}, have been given \cite{K1}, and Hirota bilinearization has been effected.} {Furthermore, the associated infinite number of involutive integrals of motion has been obtained.} {In this sense, both Ishimori and the D-S equation} {are} {considered to be integrable (2 + 1)-dimensional nonlinear evolution equations} \cite{ablowitz, K1}.